gideonrynn/teampacr-profile-generator-hw7/README.md

 # Usage

-This application allows a user to generate a resume in PDF format based on prompts and stored user inputs using the command-line.
+The TeamPacR application allows a user to generate a github profile in PDF format based on prompts and stored user inputs using the command-line.

 A project manager or developer lead can use the application to generate team profiles quickly for documentation that will go to stakeholders or department heads without having to navigate to external profiles provided by each team member.
-The user will also be able to choose a color that matches a project theme or company/department branding palette for additional tailoring.
+The user will also be able to choose a color that closest matches a project theme - developers may update generateHTML to update colors for company/department branding palette or additional tailoring.

+When the command line prompts are complete, pdf will save to "profiles" folder with github username in filename.

 The generated template will include:
 - public repository name
 - followers
 - GitHub stars
 - GitHub follow count
+- location (link to Google maps)
+- blog (link to website)
+- GitHub Profile (link to website)

 # Technologies